CDL926666/1_TIBS/zongjie.md

 ---

-**1. Core Types of Intellectual Property**
+# 1. Core Types of Intellectual Property (IP)

+---

 **Patent**

-**Definition:**
+- *Definition*:
-A patent protects technical inventions and gives the inventor exclusive rights for a fixed term (usually 20 years).
-For example, **Apple** protects the Face ID and design of the iPhone with patents, creating a strong market barrier.
+  A patent protects new inventions, including products, technology, or methods, giving the owner exclusive rights for up to 20 years.
+For example, Apple patents Face ID and iPhone designs, blocking direct copies by competitors.

-- **Advantages:**
+- *Advantages*:
-  - Strong legal protection, which effectively stops others from copying or using the technology.
-  - Increases company market competitiveness and helps attract investors and partners.
-  - Can bring extra income through licensing or transfer, making income more diverse.
+  Strong legal protection; helps block copying; builds market advantage; can attract investment; can earn money by licensing or selling the patent.

-- **Disadvantages:**
+- *Disadvantages*:
-  - High application costs, including lawyer, review, and international registration fees.
-  - Technical details must be disclosed, so there is a risk of leakage.
-  - The application and approval process takes a long time and may delay product launch.
+  Expensive and slow to get; must publish full technical details; protection ends after 20 years, so secrets may become public.

 ---

 **Copyright**

-**Definition:**
+- *Definition*:
-Copyright automatically protects original works (like software code, algorithms, documents) without the need for a special application.
-The protection lasts through the author’s life and 70 years after death.
-For example, the source code of **Adobe Photoshop** is protected by copyright, preventing direct copying by others.
+  Copyright automatically protects original works—like code, software, documents, images, and videos—without special registration.
+For example, the source code of Adobe Photoshop is protected by copyright.

-- **Advantages:**
+- *Advantages*:
-  - Becomes effective automatically, without complex procedures or high costs.
-  - Long protection period, good for long-term business operation or licensing.
-  - Low cost to defend rights, suitable for protecting many works at once.
+  Protection is free and automatic; covers many types of work; lasts a long time (author’s life plus 70 years).

-- **Disadvantages:**
+- *Disadvantages*:
-  - Only protects the form of expression, not technical principles or methods.
+  Only protects the way ideas are shown, not the idea or function itself; hard to prove copying; international enforcement is difficult.
-  - It is hard to protect rights in many countries and get evidence when rules are broken.

 ---

 **Trade Secret**

-**Definition:**
-Trade secrets protect confidential company information about technology, methods, or processes, as long as reasonable measures have been taken to keep them secret.
-The **Coca-Cola formula** has been protected as a trade secret for a long time, avoiding the risk of being made public as a patent.
+- *Definition*:
+  A trade secret is confidential information, like a formula, process, or algorithm, which a company keeps secret to gain an edge.
+For example, the Coca-Cola recipe is a well-known trade secret.

-- **Advantages:**
+- *Advantages*:
-  - No need to disclose technical details, which prevents leaks.
-  - In theory, protection can last forever, as long as secrecy is maintained.
+  No registration needed; protection can last forever if secrecy is kept; costs are low.

-  - Low protection costs, mainly for management and security measures.
-- **Disadvantages:**
+- *Disadvantages*:
-  - If someone leaks it or figures out how it works, it is hard to protect by law.
-  - It is hard to find proof when someone breaks the rules, and it costs a lot to protect your rights
+  If leaked or reverse engineered, the secret is lost; hard to stop or punish others for misuse.

 ---

 **Open Source License**

-**Definition:**
-Open source licenses allow companies to make part of their technology open so that outside developers and other companies can freely use, change, and share it. **Google TensorFlow** uses the Apache 2.0 license, attracting developers around the world and speeding up innovation in AI.
+- *Definition*:
+  An open source license lets others use, change, and share technology freely.
+Google’s TensorFlow, for example, uses an open source license to build a big developer community.

-- **Advantages:**
+- *Advantages*:
-  - Expands the developer community and market user base, increasing industry influence.
-  - Good for building a brand and showing the company’s openness and technical strength.
-  - Helps standardize the industry and attract partners.
+  Grows user and developer groups; can raise a company’s reputation and promote industry standards.

-- **Disadvantages:**
+- *Disadvantages*:
-  - Direct commercial profits go down and it is harder to make money.
-  - Control over how the technology is used becomes weaker, and ecosystem control is limited.
-  - Competitors can use open source technology to make similar products.
+  Hard to control use; profits may fall; rivals can improve or copy the technology.

 ---

 **Design Right (Supplement)**

-**Definition:**
+- *Definition*:
-Design rights mainly protect the visual elements of products, like appearance or user interface.
-They cover a small range and have a short protection period, but still have real meaning in digital products and consumer goods.
+  Design rights protect the shape or look of products, such as a phone’s appearance or a software interface, for a limited time.
+Useful for digital products and consumer goods.

 ---

-**2. Suggestions for Intellectual Property Portfolio Strategies**
+**IP Strategy Tips**

-- **Apply for patents first for core technology**: Build market barriers.
+- Use patents for core technology.
-- **Use trade secrets for supporting technologies**: Control costs and keep flexibility.
+- Use trade secrets for secret processes.
-- **Use copyright for some code and documents**: Combine with proper licenses to protect rights.
+- Use copyright for code and documents.
-- **Consider open source for non-core technologies**: Raise market influence and promote innovation and cooperation.
+- Use open source to grow influence.
-- **Consider design rights for appearance and UI**: Fill in the gaps that patents do not cover.
+- Use design rights for product looks.

 ---

-**3. Supplement: Data Protection and AI Compliance**
+# 2. Data Protection and AI Compliance

-- **GDPR (General Data Protection Regulation of the EU)**
-  The EU’s GDPR requires companies to be more open and responsible for collecting and handling personal data, especially for AI-related businesses (such as data explainability and accountability).
-Violations can lead to heavy fines.
-- **EU AI Act**
-  This law sets up a risk-based system for AI applications.
-High-risk fields need stricter management, openness, and oversight.
-Both rules have become important standards for global data and AI governance.

 ---

+**GDPR (General Data Protection Regulation, EU)**

+- *Definition*:
+  GDPR is a strict European law that protects personal data.
+Any business handling data from EU people must follow these rules, even if the company is not in Europe.

+- *Transparency and Consent*:
+  Companies must clearly tell people what data is collected, why, and get their consent.
+  *Example: A shopping app must let users accept or refuse cookies and explain what happens with their data.*

+- *Purpose Limitation*:
+  Data can only be used for the reason given at the start, not reused for other purposes without new consent.
+  *Example: If a fitness app collects your location for health tips, it cannot sell that data to advertisers unless you agree.*

+- *Security and Breach Notification*:
+  Companies must protect data from leaks and must report any serious leak within 72 hours.

+- *User Rights*:
+  People can see, correct, delete, or move their data.
+They can say no to some uses, like direct ads.

+- *Automated Decisions*:
+  If a computer system makes big choices (like loan approval), people must be told and allowed to ask for a real person to check.

+- *Fines*:
+  Companies can be fined up to €20 million or 4% of worldwide sales.

+- *Global Impact*:
+  Non-EU companies must also follow GDPR if they serve EU users.

+---

+**EU AI Act**

+- *Definition*:
+  The AI Act is the world’s first big law to directly manage artificial intelligence.
+It sorts AI into groups by risk.

+- *Banned AI*:
+  Some AI uses are banned, like systems for social scoring or live facial recognition in public.

+- *High-Risk AI*:
+  AI in areas like health, hiring, or policing must meet strict rules.
+It must use fair data, explain decisions, and keep good records.
+  *Example: If a hospital uses AI for diagnosis, doctors and patients must know how it works and can question the results.*

+- *Low/Minimal-Risk AI*:
+  For simple AI tools (like spam filters or chatbots), only basic rules or simple user notice are needed.

+- *Extra Rules for High-Risk*:
+  Must keep technical documents and let authorities check.
+  Must let humans oversee, pause, or change decisions.
+  Must tell users when AI is used and give reasons for its choices.

+- *Fines*:
+  Breaking the rules can mean fines up to €30 million or 6% of revenue.

+- *Global Scope*:
+  Any company whose AI touches EU people must follow these rules.

+---

+**Critical View**

+Some say GDPR and the AI Act are too hard for small businesses to follow and too slow for fast-changing technology.
+Firms may focus more on paperwork than real protection, and enforcement is not always strong enough.
+These laws are world-leading, but many gaps and new risks remain as AI grows.

 # Theme 6: Responsibility and Ethics RRI